MindfulMichaelJames/ProtegeDLAxiomPlugin/ReadMe.md

 Ensure that you have Protege 5.5.0 installed (although older versions should still work).

 ### Instructions
-Copy the [JAR file](https://github.com/MindfulMichaelJames/ProtegeDLAxiomPlugin/blob/master/target/dl-render-2.0.jar) from the "target" folder in this repository and put it in the "plugins" folder of your Protégé installation.
+Click [here](https://github.com/MindfulMichaelJames/ProtegeDLAxiomPlugin/blob/master/target/dl-render-2.0.jar) to download the JAR plugin and put it in the "plugins" folder of your Protégé installation.

 ## To build from source: